RalphHightower/blog/_posts/2024-11-28-TrumpFoxesGuardingHenHouses.md

 1. **Roivant Sciences**: Ramaswamy founded this pharmaceutical company in 2014.
 He was the CEO until 2021 and remained chairman until 2023¹².
 2. **Strive Asset Management**: He co-founded this investment firm in 2022 and serves as the Executive Chairman³⁴.

-Ramaswamy's ventures primarily focus on biotechnology and financial services.
-His leadership in these companies reflects his interest in innovation and investment.

 Source: Conversation with Copilot, 11/28/2024
 (1) Vivek Ramaswamy - Wikipedia. https://en.wikipedia.org/wiki/Vivek_Ramaswamy.